PLSysSec/rlbox-book/src/chapters/wasm-sandbox.md

 ## Our example Makefile

 Doing all of these steps a command at a time would be terribly tedious.
 Instead, we automate all these steps with a simple make file.
-Lets take a look at our full make file, then walk through each part.
+Lets take a look at our full [Makefile](examples/wasm-hello-example/Makefile), then walk through each part.

 ```Makefile
 {{#include examples/wasm-hello-example/Makefile}}